spawnfest/wishvpn/README.md

 The ssl app seems to support DTLS and OTP guys at Ericsson are currently working on it (see https://github.com/erlang/otp/commits/master/lib/ssl and filter for `DTLS`).
 In OTP 20.1, the API is the same as the SSL/TLS.
-You only need to pass the tuple {protocol, dtls} in Options list intead of {protocol, tls} in the `connect/X` and `listen/X` functions (client and server respectively).
+You only need to pass the tuple {protocol, dtls} instead of {protocol, tls} in the `connect/X` and `listen/X` functions (client and server respectively).
 DTLS is applicable both for UDP and SCTP; here we are using UDP sockets.